 Still not sure?
 We’re not perfect, but we do try to do our best every day with each person we work with.
 We’d love If you checked our work; click to read our Google Reviews.

 There are a lot of great things about the hiring process as it stands today, and just as many things that could use improvement.
 With 20+ years of recruiting experience, we’ve walked hiring managers through thousands of interviews, negotiations, and on-boardings.
-We’ve seen which hiring tactics work best, and which cause unnecessary stress or, worse yet, drives talented professionals away entirely.
+We’ve seen which hiring tactics work best, and which cause unnecessary stress or, worse yet, drive talented professionals away entirely.
 Here are our top takeaways from those thousands of experiences:

 What made them so great?
 Was it their technical proficiency?
 The speed at which they turned around projects?
 Their conflict-resolution skills?